Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 😀 What is the best area to stay in Hong Kong for the first time?

-Tsim Sha Tsui is the best place to stay on your first Hong Kong trip because it has an authentic Chinese feel to it and allows you to experience the culture as well as have easy access to all the attractions.
+Tsim Sha Tsui is the best place to stay on your first Hong Kong trip because it has an authentic Chinese feel and lets you experience the culture while offering easy access to all the attractions.

 🇭🇰 Is it better to stay in Kowloon or Hong Kong Island?